OpenRakis/Spice86/README.md

 Spice86 --OverrideSupplierClassName="Cryogenic.DuneCdOverrideSupplier, Cryogenic, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null"
 ```

-If you just want to use the function names and not the overrides, you could add **--useCodeOverride=false** to the command line.
+If you only want to use the function names and not the overrides, you could remove **--UseCodeOverride** from the command line.

 If you build a project around this, just call Spice86 like this in your main:
 ```csharp